 Since supporting the most common browsers should already be a part of your development process, this means very little extra testing is required if you use these fonts.

 Typically, rendering fonts different from browser to browser doesn’t involve major issues like spacing or size, rather things like Anti-Aliasing are slightly rougher looking on one browser than the other.
 Google Chrome had a major problem with anti-aliasing some years ago, for example.
 These days, font rendering on browsers has gotten much better, and these font will look very close between Chrome and Firefox.
 Currently, the Anti-Aliasing and subpixel rendering is slightly different, but it’s hard to notice.
 The sizing is the same on Firefox and Chrome, and is slightly off in Edge since it always has to be special like that.
 Chrome renders the font thinner looking that the other two.

 You’ll see slight differences between operating systems, but the OS only handles the rasterization step, meaning that the thickness and spacing, the important part, will all line up!
 This also makes these fonts a great choice to ensure they work right on mobile as well.

 So there it is: to overcome the traditional issues with font rendering, use web fonts.
 Or, find a developer who knows how to convert your existing system fonts into web fonts.
 You may not notice the difference if you only use one OS, but the instant somebody opens your content elsewhere, they’ll notice.

-The experts in our New Zealand based design team are able to give you the best looking website while handling any issues like font rendering that many other firms wouldn’t even consider.
-Our designers are able to walk through what you need to achieve what you want, and they speak speak in terms you’ll understand.
-With a team of more than 300, CodeClouds is the one stop shop for everything you need in terms of web page design and development for many different platforms.
+The experts in our New Zealand based UI/UX design and development team are able to give you the best looking website while handling any issues like font rendering that many other firms wouldn’t even consider.
+Our designers are able to walk through what you need to achieve what you want, and they speak in terms you’ll understand.
+With a team of more than 300, CodeClouds is the one stop shop for everything you need in terms of creating attractive yet functional web pages for many different platforms.
 Contact us today to learn more.